At New Ireland we take your privacy seriously. We are committed to:

 We need your information in order to:

-- Provide our products and services to you
+- Provide our products and services to you, or in respect of you

 - Fulfil our contract with you